 Investment Philosophy of Peter Lynch

 The most important philosophy, as per Peter Lynch, is “Invest in what you know."
 It is a fact that everyone has good knowledge of their own work, and they can easily understand the financial and non-financial performance of companies involved in business related to their work.
 So, he advised many people that investment should be made in those sectors in which you are regularly engrossed.
-Also, he suggested investing in companies that are manufacturing or retailing the products we use in our day to day life.
+Also, he suggested investing in companies which are manufacturing or retailing the products we use in our day to day life.
 He also believes in investing for the long term.

-PEG Ratio By Peter Lynch
+PEG Ratio by Peter Lynch

 As per Peter Lynch, the price-earnings ratio was not enough to judge the growth of any company.
 Though it is a myth in the market that companies with lower price-earnings ratios are right for investing, he believed the fact that only this factor does not define the true picture of the firm.
 So he formulated a Price to Earnings to Growth Ratio.
 This was a basic formula that divided the price-earnings ratio of the company with the growth rate of the firm.

 According to him, those companies which were having a lower growth rate than their price-earnings ratio were undervalued in the market and vice versa.
-He started exploring these undervalued companies and invested in them.
+He started exploring in these undervalued companies and invested in them.
 Till the company remained in its growth phase, the money was kept invested by him in them.
 Once they reach their apex, he sold the shares and invested in other growing companies.

-The price to earnings to growth ratio is also used by modern fund managers to determine a firm's growth potential and the price of that company based on the growth.
+The price to earnings to growth ratio is also used by the modern fund managers to determine a firm's growth potential and price of that company based on the growth.